| Does

 after playing a round of golf.
 You see a couple having a drink,

 and you ask to join them.
+Begin

 the conversation by addressing one of your acquaintances: "Bill,